yiruyang2025/yiruyang2025.github.io/_posts/2025-05-04-Speech Processing - 25.md

 ### Dot-Product Attention

-Dot-Product Attention calculates the attention scores by taking the dot product of the query and key vectors:
+Dot-Product Attention calculates the attention scores by taking the dot product of the query and key vectors

 $$
 e_i = \mathbf{q}^T \mathbf{k}_i